pp5ere/AprsWeatherStation/README.md

 # How the system works

-The system get weather data from BME-280 module and send it to APRS server using telnet connection every 10 minutes.
+The system gets weather data from BME-280 module and sends it to APRS server using telnet connection every 10 minutes.
 If you want to change this time, change the value below:

 ```
 sendAPRSPacketEvery(600000); //run every 10 minutes